lenderpanel

 Recently asked questions about conveyancing in Egham

-An example of a Lease Extension decision for a Egham residence is 147 Redford Close in June 2012.
-The Tribunal determined the lease extension premium to be at £4,200 This case was in relation to 1 flat.
-The unexpired term as at the valuation date was 82.93 years.
+An example of a Lease Extension case for a Egham flat is 147 Redford Close in June 2012.
+The Tribunal determined the lease extension premium to be at £4,200 This case affected 1 flat.
+The remaining number of years on the lease was 82.93 years.

 Last updated